tamim65k/Student-Feedback-System/README.md

 - **Profile**: View user profile details.
 - **Give Feedback**: Submit feedback for courses and instructors along with a rating out of 5.
 - **Feedback History**: View previously submitted feedbacks with options to edit or delete them.
+- **Feedback voting**: User can upvote and downvote on each feedback from other.
+- **Anonymous Feedback**: User can give feedback anonymously.

 ### Admin Features